dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/contract.md

 In particular:
 - The current name of the `contract` config is `constraints_enabled`.
-- The prerequisite check includes column `name` only and is order-sensitive.
+- The verification check includes column `name` only and is order-sensitive.
 The goal is to add `data_type` and make it insensitive to column order.
 :::

 # Definition